-Here are five simple steps you can take to crisis-proof your healthcare content and social media efforts to make sure your messages match current demands.
+Here are five simple steps you can take to crisis-proof your healthcare reputation, content, and social media marketing strategy to make sure your messages match current demands.

 Step 1: Get Your Team on Board

 Things are slowly starting to re-open, but due to everything that has happened, including social distancing, cancellations of elective procedures, delayed preventative care, and other local and state COVID-19 mitigation policies, healthcare facilities and providers have faced swiftly evolving changes — from clinic closures to personnel redeployment and furloughs.

 As you can imagine, these changes have immense implications for your healthcare marketing plans.
 So, make sure your entire team is aware of the sweeping changes within the foreseeable future in order to better accommodate your local market needs.
 Ensuring your brand and marketing teams are on the same page can minimize confusion and unnecessary stress (and let’s face it, most of us are already dealing with more stress than usual) and help promote prompt action.

 If you hadn’t already done this, now is the time to invest in a technology solution for managing your social media presence at scale where your entire team can plan, collaborate, schedule and execute a social strategy that meets and exceeds the needs of your community for information.

 You know all those pre-scheduled, pre-written, and automatic posts, email newsletters, text messages, and other content you’ve worked so hard to prepare and optimize for SEO?
 Sorry to say, but you likely need to hit pause on all of them, or at least the ones that are no longer relevant.